 MW: Wonderful.
-There’s a lot of literature that suggests when women take the time off that they need to have a baby, that it is a significant drawback to their career.
+There’s a lot of literature that suggests when women take the time off that they need to have a baby, it is a significant drawback to their career.
 Did you feel you took a step backward in your career when you took the year off to have Hannah?

 SF: No, I returned to the same place.
 The topics were the same, and my desk was still mine.
 It was like I was away on a long holiday and came back.
-But of course, I changed because when you have a family, your priorities change, your behavior changes, how you react on changes.
+But, of course, I changed because when you have a family, your priorities change, your behavior changes, how you react changes.
 Certain situations that would have probably had me in a panic didn’t panic me anymore.
 I am a bit more relaxed because I have become used to panic situations.
 That’s probably the biggest change, the fact that I’ve changed.

 Industry Challenges and Opportunities